Time Zone Calculator

 When should I use the Time Zone Calculator?

 Use it when your task matches one of these common needs: Convert a UTC timestamp into a local time zone.
 Check the UTC offset for a selected date.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Time Zone Calculator doing with my inputs?

 In plain language: The calculator treats the entered date and time as a UTC instant, then formats that instant in the selected IANA time zone using browser time zone data.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What should I double-check before trusting the answer?

 Time zone rules change over time.
 Confirm critical meetings, travel, legal deadlines, and daylight-saving cases with an official calendar or scheduling system.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Does the site save what I enter?